Tacoma Narrows Bridge (1940): Attempt to control structural vibration

-The Washington State Toll Bridge Authority hired Professor Frederick Burt Farquharson, an engineering professor at the University of Washington, to make wind tunnel tests and recommend solutions in order to reduce the oscillations of the bridge.
-Professor Farquharson and his students built a 1:200-scale model of the bridge and a 1:20-scale model of a section of the deck.
+The Washington State Toll Bridge Authority hired Frederick Burt Farquharson, an engineering professor at the University of Washington, to make wind tunnel tests and recommend solutions to reduce the oscillations of the bridge.
+Farquharson and his students built a 1:200-scale model of the bridge and a 1:20-scale model of a section of the deck.
 The first studies concluded on November 2, 1940—five days before the bridge collapse on November 7.
 He proposed two solutions: